DeadMeme5441/google-adk-extras/docs/how-to/memory.md

 - SQL backend indexes extracted text content to enable simple term search.
 - Large deployments should use a managed DB and periodic maintenance.
+- Consider a TTL policy with Redis and periodic compaction with SQL/Mongo.